trc492/FtcSimulator/README.md

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Skystone field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the robot.
-The field graphic is easily changed by providing a different .bmp image in the virtual_robot.config.Config class.
+The field graphic is easily changed by providing a different .bmp image in the FtcVirtualRobots.config.Config class.
-The .bmp image is the skysone_field648.bmp file in the virtual_robot.assets folder.
+The .bmp image is the skysone_field648.bmp file in the FtcVirtualRobots.assets folder.
 If a different .bmp image is used, it must be at least as wide and as tall as the field dimensions (currently 648 x 648 pixels to fit on the screen of most laptops).
 The Config class also allows selection between the use of "real" hardware gamepads versus a "virtual gamepad".